We may earn commission from affiliate links →

 First things first, get a lightweight bag – you’ll need a decent amount of stuff, so a good bag that weighs next to nothing is critical.

+Investing in a quality lightweight bag to maximize what you can carry on definitely pays off.
 A lightweight diaper bag or carry-on bag ensures that you don’t get weighed down by the bag itself.
-It definitely pays off to invest in a quality lightweight bag so you can maximize what you can carry on.
-You should also take advantage of your own carry-on bag to stash items so your child’s backpack is not too heavy, if possible.
-We also like using a bag with lots of separate pockets that make it easier to organize things, so you’re not sitting there digging through one giant bag looking for an item.
+You should also take advantage of your carry-on bag to stash items, so your child’s backpack is not too heavy, if possible.
+We also like using a bag with many separate pockets that make it easier to organize things, so you’re not sitting there digging through one giant bag looking for an item.

 I love this backpack style (hello free hands), and it comes with a changing pad and loads of little pockets – which you will need.